t4dhg/mcp-factorial/README.md

 }
 ```

+### 3. Start using it!

+Once configured, ask Claude things like:

+- *"Who's on the Engineering team?"*
+- *"Find the email for John Smith"*
+- *"What offices do we have?"*
+- *"Show me the org structure"*

 ## Getting an API Key

-1. Log in to FactorialHR as an administrator
+1. Log in to [FactorialHR](https://app.factorialhr.com) as an administrator
-2. Go to Settings > Integrations > API
+2. Navigate to **Settings → Integrations → API**
 3. Generate a new API key
-4. Copy the key to your `.env` file or MCP configuration
+4. Add it to your `.env` file

-> **Security Note**: API keys have full access to your FactorialHR data and never expire.
-Store them securely and never commit them to version control.
-The `.env` file should be added to `.gitignore`.
+> **Important**: API keys have full access to FactorialHR and never expire.
+Store them securely and rotate them periodically.

-## Usage Examples
+## Use Cases

-Once configured, you can ask Claude:

-- "List all employees in the company"
+### For Managers
+- Quickly look up team member contact information
+- Understand org chart and reporting structures
-- "Search for employees named John"
+- Find employees by skill or department

-- "Show me the teams in the organization"
-- "Get the details for employee ID 123"
-- "What locations does the company have?"
+### For HR
+- Power AI-assisted employee directory searches
+- Streamline onboarding information lookups
+- Support with organizational queries

+### For Developers
+- Build AI workflows that need employee context
+- Create custom Claude integrations
+- Automate org-chart-aware processes

 ## Development